02.04 What The Bureaucracy Does For You

 • Social Media: Government agencies are increasingly using social media to communicate with citizens, solicit feedback, and respond to inquiries.
 This can improve citizen engagement and build trust.

 • Artificial Intelligence: Artificial intelligence (AI) can be used to automate routine tasks, improve decision-making, and personalize services.
-However, it is important to ensure that AI systems are fair, transparent, and accountable.
+Still, it is important to confirm that AI systems are fair, transparent, and accountable.

 Examples of Bureaucratic Successes

-While bureaucracy often faces criticism, it is important to recognize its many successes.
+While bureaucracy often faces criticism, it is the kind of thing that makes a real difference.
 Here are a few examples of how bureaucracy has improved people's lives:

 • Eradication of Smallpox: The World Health Organization (WHO), a bureaucratic organization, led a global effort to eradicate smallpox in the 1960s and 1970s.
 This effort involved vaccinating millions of people, monitoring outbreaks, and coordinating international cooperation.